nibla007/mataffaren-case/readme.md

 ### Pagination is implemented and working

-Checks if pagination and it's properties exists and tests their values.
+Checks if pagination and its properties exists and checks if their values are realistic.